Skip to content

 mock.lastCall

 This contains the arguments of the last call.
-If mock wasn't called, will return undefined.
+If mock wasn't called, it will return undefined.

 mock.results